codercatdev/v2-codingcat.dev/content/blog/Finding a Company with Great Values 55aad0cef52d4856837b3153eb84c074.md

 published: published
 slug: finding-a-company-with-great-values
 start: July 19, 2021
+title: Finding a Company with Great Values
+---
 ## Why Company Values Are Important

 There are many companies out there that have values, that often are just placed there by Human Resources because they felt they “should” have values.
 Then there are other companies that build their entire way of working around their values.
 For instance lets take a look at [Google’s Mission, Vision and Values](https://www.comparably.com/companies/google/mission).